JoshuaGehre/CarbonNanoSweeper/README.md

 To install CarbonNanoSweeper you can run the Install.sh script.

+If you wish to uninstall CarbonNanoSweeper for some reason, you can use the Uninstall.sh script.
+This will get rid of the files created by Install.sh.

 If you instead want CarbonNanoSweeper as a Visual Studio Project, switch to the branch *vs-project*.
 However, that branch is not up to date and has sometimes shown issues with compiling.